-Since we’re using a overhand (pronated) grip here, the Meadows Row works different muscles than the Yates Row.
+Since we’re using an overhand (pronated) grip here, the Meadows Row works different muscles than the Yates Row.
 When you use a pronated grip on a back exercise, you will mainly work your upper lats, rhomboids, lower traps and rear delts.

 Your rear deltoid muscles are the muscles responsible for making your shoulders look defined from the back.
-The rear deltoid muscles add thickness to your back, and give you a 3D look.
+The rear deltoid muscles add thickness to your back and give you a 3D look.

 Your rear deltoid muscles are quite small in comparison so there’s no need to perform an endless number of sets to really work it.

 Rowing, in general, works the rear of your shoulders.
-Plus, who doesn’t want to look big from the behind?
+Plus, who doesn’t want to look big from behind?
 To add some serious mass to your rear delts, read my other article about the Best Rear Deltoid Exercises.

-Another Tip for Growth
+Another Tip for Growing a Huge Back

 When you raise your hip on the side you’re rowing on, you give your lats a pre-stretch.
 What this means is that you can fully contract your lats during the duration of the exercise.
 When you start this exercise, your lats are worked from the time you pick up the bar.